Voicemail: Instant messaging in voice

-By the year 2000, voicemail had become a ubiquitous feature on phone systems serving companies, cellular and residential subscribers.
-Cellular and residential voicemail continue today in their previous form, primarily simple telephone answering.
-Email became the prevalent messaging system, email servers and software became quite reliable, and virtually all office workers were equipped with multimedia desktop PCs.
+By 2000, voicemail was a feature on corporate, cellular, and residential telephone systems.
+Cellular and residential voicemail remain in use, primarily for automated telephone answering.
+Email was widely used as a messaging system, supported by server infrastructure and the use of multimedia desktop computers among office workers.

-The increase in wireless mobility, originally through cellular services and today through IP-based Wi-Fi, was also a driver for messaging convergence with mobile telephony.
-Today, it is not only fostering the use of speech user interfaces for message management, but increasing the demand for retrieval of voice messages integrated with email.
-It also enables people to reply to both voice and email messages in voice rather than text.
-New services, such as GotVoice, SpinVox and YouMail, are helping to blur the boundaries between voicemail and text by delivering voicemails to mobile phones as SMS text messages.
+The expansion of wireless mobility, initially through cellular services and later through IP-based Wi-Fi, is associated with the convergence of messaging with mobile telephony.
+As of April 2026, this includes the use of speech user interfaces for message management and the integration of voice message retrieval with email.
+Systems support responses to voice and email messages using voice-based formats.
+Services such as GotVoice, SpinVox, and YouMail convert voicemails into SMS text messages.

+A related technique known as ringless voicemail, also called direct-to-voicemail or voicemail drop - delivers a pre-recorded message directly to a recipient's mailbox without the recipient's phone ringing.
+It is used for marketing, political outreach, and bulk notifications, and in the United States it is subject to the Telephone Consumer Protection Act following a 2022 Federal Communications Commission declaratory ruling.

 The next development in messaging was in making text messaging real-time, rather than just asynchronous store-and-forward delivery into a mailbox.
 Although in the 1980s Minitel in France was extremely popular and Teletext was widely used in the US, instant messaging on the Internet began with the ICQ application developed in 1996 as a public Internet-based free text "chat" service for consumers, but soon was being used by business people as well.
 It introduced the concept of Internet Protocol "presence management" or being able to detect device connectivity to the Internet and contact recipient "availability" status to exchange real-time messages, as well as personalized "Buddy list" directories to allow only people you knew to find out your status and initiate a real-time text messaging exchange with you.
 Presence and Instant Messaging has since evolved into more than short text messages, but now can include the exchange of data files (documents, pictures) and the escalation of the contact into a voice conversational connection.